 The wait list for Family Housing is based on Service member rank and bedroom requirement.
-Here in Sasebo, Officers and enlisted personnel separate wait lists are maintained.
+Here in Sasebo, Officers and enlisted personnel separate wait lists because we have officer and enlisted units.

 Q. How is my name placed on the housing waiting list?